zimmermann-kogadeeva-group/OmicsPredocCourse/README.md

 ## Setup

 First, access the one of the login nodes on the cluster using ssh.
-On MacOS/linux open terminal and on Windows open powershell or WSL and run
+On MacOS/linux open terminal and on Windows open command line (type `cmd` in the search field upon pressing the Start button) or powershell or WSL and run
 ```
 ssh <your_embl_username>@login1.cluster.embl.de
 ```